 So this is the techie part on how to start a travel blog, but I’ll try to explain in layman’s terms so you guys can follow.

 Many people get conflicted whether to use Blogger or WordPress.
 It’s best to choose WordPress.
 Blogger is more suitable for casual blogging, while WordPress is for professional use.

 You’ll find that there are 2 WordPress websites: wordpress.com and wordpress.org.
 These are different but both are content management systems, which means they’re a platform for you to write and publish content online.

 WordPress.com is free, while wordpress.org is not.
 In wordpress.com, you’ll be given a website that ends in wordpress.com or home.blog.
 In wordpress.org, you can choose a proper domain (such as ours: www.taraletsanywhere.com) but you have to pay for your own hosting and domain name.
 What is hosting?
 Basically it’s a service that stores all your blog content and keeps your website up and running in the web through a server.

-Ideally, you’ll want to get an account in wordpress.org for a couple of reasons.
-It’s more flexible which means you can modify themes and install plugins.
+Ideally, you’ll want to get an account in wordpress.org.
+It’s more flexible, which means you can easily change your website’s appearance and install plugins.
 More importantly, it allows you to optimize your blog for SEO (search engine optimization) so you can rank better in Google.
 It’s the best option if you are serious about blogging or better yet want to monetize in the future.

 I know that it can be overwhelming at first.
 Don’t worry, you’ll learn all these terms once you start blogging.
 For now it’s best to choose a content management system that will allow you to do all these things in the future.

 Choose a hosting company